Klintholm Manor

 Klintholm is an estate near Mons Klint on the Danish island of Møn.
 Originally owned by the Crown, since 1798 the estate has belonged to the Scavenius family.
 In 1838, a three-winged stone complex was built by G.F.
-Hetsch in the Neoclassical style and in 1875, a new manor house designed by August Klein in the Renaissance Revival style was completed but it was demolished in 2000.
+Hetsch in the Neoclassical style.
+In 1875, a new manor house designed by August Klein in the Renaissance Revival style was completed, but it was demolished in 2000.

 History

 17th century

-In the middle of the 18th century, the area was part of the Crown estate of Højemøn.
-The crown land on Møn was in 1769 divided into five estates and sold in public auction.
+In the middle of the 18th century, the area was part of the crown estate of Højemøn.
+The crown land on Møn was in 1769 divided into five estates and sold at public auction.
 Estate No. 5 was sold to Hans Tersling from Falster for 50,000 rigsdaler.

 In 1774, Tersling sold the estate to Ditlev Staal, a merchant from Stubbejøbing, for 42,358 rigsdaler.
 He also purchased Pølsegården, a farm that Tersling had failed to acquire, where he most likely resided until the buildings on the Klintholm estate had been completed.
-In 1779, he started out by constructing stables, a dairy, a barn a grainery and a house for the manager (forvalterbolig).
+In 1779, he started out by constructing stables, a dairy, a barn, a grainery and a house for the manager (forvalterbolig).
 In 1788, he was able to move into the new main building.
 The dairy was 48 m long and 13 m wide.
 It was around this period that the name Klintholm appeared for the first time.
 Until then, the estate had been known as Klintegodset (the cliff estate).
 Staal maintained ownership for only 10 years until his death in 1797.

 Jacob and Kathrine Brønnum Scavenius

 In June 1798, Staal's widow sold Klintholm to Jacob Brønnum Scavenius for 102,000 rigsdaler.
-Scacenius was already the owner of Gjorslev, Søholm and Erikstrup manors.
+Scavenius was already the owner of Gjorslev, Søholm and Erikstrup manors.
 He resided at Gjorslev and in an apartment in Skindergade in Copenhagen.

-Jacob Scavenius purchased numerous properties in the surroundings, extending the estate to an area of some 3000 ha.
+Scavenius purchased numerous properties in the surroundings, extending the estate to an area of some 3000 ha.

-In 1819, all the Klintholm buildings were destroyed by fire but were quickly reconstructed by Scavenius' widow Kathrine in 1820.The new complex included a brick factory and a limestone plant.
+In 1819, all the Klintholm buildings were destroyed by fire but were quickly reconstructed by Scavenius' widow Kathrine in 1820.
+The new complex included a brick factory and a limestone plant.